Skip to content

 Our favourite dessert in Saudi is actually served in a very authentic Saudi restaurant called Suhail.
 We will do a separate post just on the restaurant as the food is so incredible there.

-Back to the cheesecake: It is a traditional Hneini layared with cheesecake served with cardamom caramel sauce and we just cannot get enough of it.
+Back to the cheesecake: It is a traditional Hneini layered with cheesecake served with cardamom caramel sauce and we just cannot get enough of it.

-If you want more recommendations like this, you can join our Newsletter HERE.
+If you want more recommendations like this, you can join our Middle East Insights Newsletter HERE.

 This Post Has 0 Comments